obadamafalha/NSPanel-Easy/docs/customization.md

 ### SNTP (time) server

-ESPHome takes it's time from Home Assistant, however you can configure it to use a Network Time Server instead.
+ESPHome takes its time from Home Assistant, however you can configure it to use a Network Time Server instead.

 ```yaml
 # Use my own local network time server